-Last Updated on
+Last Updated On:

-The act is not illegal per se but the procedures involved are prohibited in the country.
+Singapore’s laws aren’t clear when it comes to the issue of surrogacy.
+The act is not illegal but the procedures involved are prohibited in the country.

-Their claim was initially rejected but was granted approval after an appeal has been made, considering the welfare of the child outweighs all other issues involved.
+What made the case curious is that he is in a homosexual relationship with another Singaporean for more than 13 years.
+As expected, their claim was initially rejected.
+It was only granted approval after an appeal has been made considering the welfare of the child outweighs all other issues involved.

 Why did this case cause such a ruckus?

-The Singaporean government has actually made it clear that it’s not yet ready to approve of same-sex family units.
+The Singaporean government has made it clear that it’s not yet ready to approve of same-sex family units.

 Why do people resort to surrogacy?

 Although many people want to build a family, some are unable to do so.
 Surrogacy is an option to them should they want to pursue this.
 Similar to the case earlier, homosexual male couples tend to be the ones who require surrogate mothers to carry their babies.

 For heterosexual couples that avail of this medical service, they may have medical conditions that prevent conception or successful pregnancy.
 Women who are beyond 35 years old also find it hard to get pregnant.